Methodology

 What this site publishes

 We do not try to replace official notices, courts, agencies, or legal advice.
-The site is designed to help users move from a broad search into a more precise local page and then verify details with the correct source.
+The site is designed to help users move from a broad search into the strongest live hub or guide, then verify details with the correct source.

 How estimates are built